Skip to main content

 FAQ

-Which parts are required to create a service?
-The name, category, at least one location, and at least one price.
-For a package service, you also need at least two services inside the package.
+The name, category, at least one location, and a working pricing configuration.
+A package service must also include at least two services in the package.